Introduction to R Programming Language

 The bottom line is that the R programming language helps researchers and business people perform effective data analysis.
 R packages make it easy for businesses to do the analysis.
 They do not require computer programmers nor extensive programming to use R. R Programming language helps to create graphics in a more appealing way.

 This has been a guide to R Programming language.
-Here we have discussed the basics, how it works, packages, along with benefits in detail.
+Here we have discussed the basics, how it works, packages, along benefits in detail.
 You may also look at the following articles to learn more –